Beautiful Art to Live With

 • Exhibited at Super Bowl 50 at NFL Honors with the Deacon Jones Foundation

-• Artwork has appeared in TV shows, as book covers, in House Beautiful.
-Over 30,000 reproductions of the artists works are in print, published by the New York Graphic Society
+• 30,000 reproductions of the artists works are in print, published by the New York Graphic Society

 Exhibition History (partial)